 When a process that was running on a CPU is replaced by a process with a higher priority.
 Kernel preemption included in RedHawk Linux allows a lower priority process to be preempted, even if operating in kernel space, resulting in improved system response.
-Process preemption can be controlled through the use of rescheduling variables .
+Process preemption can be controlled through the use of rescheduling variables.

-priority inheritance

-A mechanism that momentarily passes along the priority of one process to another as needed to avoid priority inversion.
+priority inheritance A mechanism that momentarily passes along the priority of one process to another as needed to avoid priority inversion . priority inversion When a higher-priority process is forced to wait for the execution of a lower-priority process. privilege A mechanism through which users or processes are allowed to perform sensitive operations or override system restrictions.

-priority inversion

-When a higher-priority process is forced to wait for the execution of a lower-priority process.

-privilege

-A mechanism through which users or processes are allowed to perform sensitive operations or override system restrictions.
 Superuser possesses all (root) privileges.
-Through capabilities, privileges can be enabled or disabled for individual users and processes.

-process

-An instance of a program that is being executed.
-Each process has a unique PID, which is that process' entry in the kernel's process table.

-process dispatch latency

-The time that elapses from the occurrence of an external event, which is signified by an interrupt, until the process waiting for that external event executes its first instruction in user mode.
+Through capabilities , privileges can be enabled or disabled for individual users and processes. process An instance of a program that is being executed.
+Each process has a unique PID, which is that process' entry in the kernel's process table. process dispatch later ncy The time that elapses from the occurrence of an external event, which is signified by an interrupt, until the process waiting for that external event executes its first instruction in user mode.
+RCIM Real-Time Clock and Interrupt Module.

-RCIM

-Real-Time Clock and Interrupt Module.
 A multifunction PCI card designed by Concurrent for fully deterministic event synchronization in multiple CPU applications.
 The RCIM includes a synchronized clock, multiple programmable real-time clocks, and multiple input and output external interrupt lines.
-Interrupts can be shared (distributed) across interconnected systems using an RCIM chain.

-real-time

-Responding to a real-world event and completing the processing required to handle that event within a given deadline.
+Interrupts can be shared (distributed) across interconnected systems using an RCIM chain. real-time Responding to a real-world event and completing the processing required to handle that event within a given deadline.
 Computations required to respond to the real-world event must be complete before the deadline or the results are considered incorrect.
-RedHawk Linux is a true real-time operating system (RTOS) because it can guarantee a certain capability within a specified time constraint.
+RedHawk Linux is a true real-time operating system (RTOS) because it can guarantee a certain capability within a specified time constraint. rescheduling variable A data structure, allocated on a per-process basis by the application, that controls a single process' vulnerability to rescheduling. robust mutex A mutex that gives applications a chance to recover if one of the application's threads dies while holding the mutex.